From the founder of the Holosapiens Project

 • excessive sexual activity

-Note: To understand the term "Qi", thus to get a better grasp about the following pathology, we encourage our readers to review the short material "What is Qi" in the Vitality chapter.
+Note: To understand the term "Qi", thus to get a better grasp of the following disharmony, we encourage our readers to review the short material "What is Qi" in the Vitality chapter.

-In Traditional Chinese Medicine the Kidney governs both the urinary and the reproductive systems.
+In traditional Chinese medicine the Kidney governs both the urinary and the reproductive systems.
 Thus the Kidney Qi controls the urinary and reproductive fluids such as urine, semen in men, and vaginal secretion in women.

 The Qi of the Kidney may become deficient for two reasons.
 One is old age, when the Kidney Qi together with Kidney Yin, Kidney Yang and Kidney Essence naturally deplete.
 Another cause for Kidney Qi deficiency is excessive sexual activity.

-If you want to learn more about the Kidney and its functions from the perspective of Traditional Chinese Medicine you can read the material "The Kidney in Traditional Chinese Medicine" in the Physiology chapter.
+If you want to learn more about the Kidney and its functions from the perspective of traditional Chinese medicine you can read the material "The Kidney in Traditional Chinese Medicine" in the Physiology chapter.

 Symptoms